 With 4.6, 5.0 and 5.1 the neighbor search actually does construct the additional long-range pair list with pairs between rlist and rcoulomb.
 Thus there is a cost to increasing the cut-off and spacing with PME tuning and the cut-off does not get very large.
 This is good in the sense that the artefacts will be more contained (and the group scheme already has some missing interactions when used in the usual setup without buffer).
 But it is bad in the sense that the issues might have easier gone unnoticed.

-#29 Updated by Elizabeth Ploetz over 2 years ago
+#29 Updated by Elizabeth Ploetz about 3 years ago

 - with or without the twin-range cut-offs (I know twin-range is not supported in version 2016)